radipleven/sdp-2022-2023/README.md

 A program to check if a given string of parentheses is balanced or not using stack.

 ## RLE String
-A program that implements Run Length Encoding for a given string.
+A program that implements Run Length Encoding for a given string using Linked List.

 ## random